 What am I voting on?
 Stockholders are being asked to approve, by binding vote, of a proposed amendment to the Company's Amended and Restated Certificate of Incorporation (the "Certificate") that would provide exculpation from liability for certain Company officers in certain circumstances as permitted by Delaware law.
 What is the Board's voting recommendation?
 The Board recommends a vote "FOR" Proposal 6.
 Valid proxies solicited by the Board will be so voted unless stockholders specify a contrary choice in their voting instructions.
 What is the required vote?
 Approval of Proposal 6 requires the affirmative vote of a majority of the Company's issued and outstanding common stock as of the Record Date and entitled to vote thereon.
 If you elect to abstain, the abstention will have the same effect as an "AGAINST" vote on Proposal 6.
-Broker non-votes, if any, will also have the same effect as an "AGAINST" vote on this proposal.
+Broker non-votes, if any, will also have the same effect as an "AGAINST" vote on Proposal 6.
+Broker non-votes, if any, will also have the same effect as an "AGAINST" vote on Proposal 6.
+Broker non-votes, if any, will also have the same effect as an "AGAINST" vote on Proposal 6.
+Broker non-votes, if any, will also have the same effect as an "AGAINST" vote on Proposal 6.